When it comes to black and white photography, the editing process can make or break the photo

 You can enhance black-and-white photos with a strong black or white border.
 In Lightroom, the Effects panel doesn’t have a ‘border’ slider.
 At this point, you can continue your edit in Photoshop to add any kind of edge.
 But if you want to use Lightroom only, and you want a solid border, here’s how to do it.

 First, make sure you finish all the other adjustments you want to make.
 Then select the photo in the filmstrip and switch to the Print module.

 Open the Image Settings panel and tick the box marked ‘Stroke Border’.
 Slide the Width slider and click on the small swatch just above and to the right of this slider to select a border color.

 Open the ‘Print Job’ panel and change the ‘Print to’ option from ‘Printer’ to ‘JPEG File’.
 Set the JPEG Quality slider to 100 and then click the ‘Print to File…’ button to select a destination for your image.

-Lightroom will make the JPEG image and save it to your chosen destination but it won’t automatically add it to your catalogue.
+Lightroom will make the JPEG image and save it to your chosen destination.
+But it won’t automatically add it to your catalog.
 If you want to be able to find it again easily, don’t forget to re-import it.